g2entgroup/creative-contracts/README.md

 In order to generate your mnemonic words run: npx mnemonics

-Then if you run npx hardhat accounts, and copy the first address, you can paste it into the mumbai testnet faucet to get some mumbai matic
+Then if you run npx hardhat accounts --network "network_name", and copy the first address, you can paste it into the mumbai testnet faucet to get some mumbai matic

 run npx hardhat test